Mowerick/nixos-pi-zero-w/README.md

         nixos-pi-zero-w.nixosModules.sd-image
         nixos-pi-zero-w.nixosModules.hardware
         {
-          # Cross-compile from your workstation to ARMv6
+          # Cross-compile from your workstation to ARMv6.
-          # nixpkgs.hostPlatform is already set to "armv6l-linux" by the hardware module
+          # nixpkgs.hostPlatform is already set to "armv6l-linux" by the hardware module.
           nixpkgs.buildPlatform = "x86_64-linux"; # change to "aarch64-linux" if on Apple Silicon / ARM host

           networking.hostName = "zerow";